Business College of Business

 No credit for graduation is allowed for non-college-level courses or for courses that deal primarily with the development of skills, including the following:

 The College limits the transfer of credit into the BSBA degree to 60 semester hours of credit from two-year schools and international schools.
-Students who have transferred 60 hours of credit from these institutions may not go back and enroll in additional transfer hours after they begin their studies in the College of Business.
 Further restrictions include:

-• A maximum of 15 hours of required business coursework, with additional restrictions listed below, may transfer towards the Business Core and Business Electives from another institution.
+- A maximum of 18 hours of required business coursework, with additional restrictions listed below, may transfer towards the Business Core, Business Major, and Business Electives from another institution.
 Actuarial science students may additionally transfer STAT 462 Introduction to Mathematical Statistics I: Distribution Theory and STAT 463 Introduction to Mathematical Statistics II: Statistical Inference.
 (See an advisor in BASE if you need assistance with this rule.)

-• A maximum of 3 hours of business coursework may transfer toward the Business Core Intermediate (BCI) level.
+- A maximum of 3 hours of business coursework at the 3/4xx level (using UNL numbering) may transfer toward the Business Core area.

-• A maximum of 3 hours of business coursework may transfer toward the Business Core Advanced (BCA) level.
+- A maximum of 3 hours of business coursework may transfer toward the Business Major level.

 Any variation to the above rules may only occur through an appeal made through an advisor at BASE.